fschuch/wizard-template/README.md

 ## Quick Start

-### Use the template as a start point for you own project
+### Use the template as a start point for your own project

 1. Click on [Use this template](https://github.com/new?template_name=wizard-template&template_owner=fschuch), creating a new project for you from it.

 1. If you don't have Hatch, [download and install it](https://hatch.pypa.io/latest/install/) following the instructions for your OS.

-   - I personally like to keep the Python environments within the project I'm working on, Hatch can be set to do so:
+   - I like to keep the Python environments within the project I'm working on, Hatch can be set to do so:

      ```bash
      hatch config set dirs.env.virtual .venv